Conferences, Funding Opportunities, Competitions and More

 - Contributors must be in a graduate or professional program.
 Include your name, email address, and degree in your email cover letter, but do not put any identifying information in your submission document.
 Only the editor-in-chief will have access to this information prior to printing

-- Documents should be attached in plain text, rich text, or Microsoft 2003 formats to facilitate reading.
-Pieces submitted in pdf or docx formats, or in hardcopy, will not be accepted
+- Documents should be attached in plain text, rich text, or .doc/.docx formats to facilitate reading.
+Pieces submitted in pdf format or in hardcopy will not be accepted

 - Submissions should be in Times New Roman, 12 point font, with 1 inch margins.
 Please single-space

 - There is no word limit, but keep in mind we’re a small journal

 - There is no limit to the number of pieces you can submit, but please be reasonable

 - Please edit your work carefully before submitting

 - Please inform us if your work is a simultaneous submission

 To learn more about The Lamp, visit www.thelampjournal.com